CormacOBroin-MSFT/EmailParser/README.md

 rm emails/*_clean.txt
 ```

+## Disclaimer

+EmailParser is a research-oriented prototype.
+Its heuristics have not been validated for production workloads, regulated environments, or privacy-sensitive data flows.
+You must run comprehensive tests against your own datasets and pipelines before adopting it in any automation.
+By using the code, you acknowledge that it is provided “as is,” without warranties of any kind, and you assume full responsibility for any outcomes or losses that result from its use.

 ## Extras

 - `Example.ipynb` illustrates the parsing pipeline and lets you compare raw vs. cleaned output inside a notebook.